UNESCO Publication on behalf of UN Water

 In conclusion, this Report demonstrates that investing in water supply and sanitation makes good economic sense.
 Furthermore, the return on investment is high in general.

 Finally, published by UNESCO’s World Water Assessment Programme.
 The United Nations World Water Development Report is the result of a collaboration between the 32 United Nations entities.
-As well as the 41 international partners who make up UN-Water.
+As well as the 41 international partners.
+All who make up UN-Water.
 It published every year on World Water Day.